doomedramen/autopwn/API.md

 POST /api/jobs/{id}/retry
 ```

-Retries a failed job by moving it back to the intermediate folder and resetting its status.
+Retries a failed job by resetting its status to pending so it can be processed again.

 **Response:**
 ```json